‘Mind Games’ 50th Anniversary Box Set Earns Grammy Nomination

 Once lifted, four sides, featuring artwork from Mind Games on shiny Mirror Board, fall to reveal nine individual boxes of various shapes and sizes interlocked together, each with its own look and focus.
 Hidden throughout the comprehensive and creative set are many Easter Eggs, some of which can only be revealed by using other items in the box to see them, along with loads of other hidden secrets, surprises, puzzles, and “mind games.”
 The box is housed inside a striking 13” packing container cube adorned with custom art.

-Also coming is a book described by its publisher as the “definitive exploration―told in revelatory detail―of the writing, recording, and release of his celebrated and magical fourth solo album, and the era that inspired it.”
+Also available is a book described by its publisher as the “definitive exploration―told in revelatory detail―of the writing, recording, and release of his celebrated and magical fourth solo album, and the era that inspired it.”
 The book, titled simply Mind Games, and authored by Lennon and Yoko Ono, was announced via Lennon’s social media platforms on Jan.
-1. It arrives September 24, (after intially being announced for June 4), via Thames and Hudson.
-It can be pre-ordered in the U.S. here and in the U.K. here.
+1. It arrived September 24, via Thames and Hudson.
+It can be ordered in the U.S. here and in the U.K. here.

 More from the book publisher’s announcement: Described by Yoko Ono as “ahead of its time,” Mind Games is a fan favorite that remains a cult classic ever since its first release on October 29, 1973.
 This insightful and beautiful 288-page book presents handwritten lyrics, letters, artworks by Lennon and Ono, and previously unseen photography alongside their firsthand commentary about the lyrics, songs, and album artwork, as well as contributions from the musicians, friends, engineers, and key figures involved in the making of this landmark album.